 Though these definitions may vary, there are recurring themes; Process Change, Digital Technology, and Results, which as in the definitions may vary across organizations or among stakeholders.
 At the heart of any digital transformation initiative is the interplay of these three.

-Businesses have processes with which they achieve their objectives and deliver value to their Customers.
+Businesses have processes with which they achieve their objectives and deliver value to their customers.
 Beyond marketing that is general to most businesses, other processes may include a the assembly of a products, quality assurance, preventive maintenance routine for manufacturing or invoicing, billing and risk management processes for finance.
 Most organizations in a way or the other currently use computers — used to manage or support these processes.

-Digital transformation however goes beyond using a digital tool to support a process to being the driver of the process.
+It however goes beyond using a digital tool to support a process to being the driver of the process.
 It is the use of digital to fundamentally rethink and reform a business process.
 For example, Delivery whether in-store or at a customer’s preferred location is a key business process.
 Domino’s Pizza has gone beyond using computers to track the choice of its customers.
 It has made it possible for customers to order for pizza from any connected device.
 Customers can track their order in real-time and also digitally give feedback on the pizza delivered and the service experience.

-For an organization undergoing a digital transformation at an enterprise-wide level—not necessarily implemented simultaneously across all units of the organization—it is more of the sum of the digital transformation of its processes.
+For an organization undergoing a digital transformation at an enterprise-wide level—not necessarily implemented simultaneously across all units of the organization—it is more of the sum of the transformation of its processes.

 Digital Technology today needs no introduction.
 It has come to transform our everyday lives, shaping the fabrics of our society today.
 Enterprises have been early adopters of digital technology.
 But for Digital Transformation, this goes beyond adoption to the use of digital tools to revamp, rethink, or redesign a business process.
 This has seen the emergence of new enterprises popularly known as startups with new business models that are entirely digital.
 Some argue that the need for traditional enterprises not to be disrupted has led to the case for digital transformation.